Layla and Majnun: Other influences

 The enduring popularity of the legend has influenced Middle Eastern literature, especially Sufi writers, in whose literature the name Layla refers to their concept of the Beloved.
 The original story is featured in Bahá'u'lláh's mystical writings, the Seven Valleys.
 In the Arabic language, the word Majnun means "a crazy person."
 In addition to this creative use of language, the tale has also made at least one linguistic contribution, inspiring a Turkish colloquialism: to "feel like Mecnun" is to feel completely possessed, as might be expected of a person who is literally madly in love.
 A related Arabic colloquialism is "Each man cries for his own Layla" (كل يبكي على ليلاه).

 This epic poem was translated into English by Isaac D'Israeli in the early 19th century allowing a wider audience to appreciate it.

 Layla has also been mentioned in many works by Aleister Crowley in many of his religious texts, including The Book of Lies.

 In India, it is believed that Layla and Majnun found refuge in a village in Rajasthan before they died.
 The graves of Layla and Majnun are believed to be located in the Bijnore village near Anupgarh in the Sri Ganganagar district.
 According to rural legend there, Layla and Majnun escaped to these parts and died there.
 Hundreds of newlyweds and lovers from India and Pakistan, despite there being no facilities for an overnight stay, attend the two-day fair in June.

-Another variation on the tale tells of Layla and Majnun meeting in school.
-Majnun fell in love with Layla and was captivated by her.
-The school master would beat Majnun for paying attention to Layla instead of his school work.
-However, upon some sort of magic, whenever Majnun was beaten, Layla would bleed for his wounds.
-The families learnt of this strange magic and began to feud, preventing Layla and Majnun from seeing each other.
-They meet again later in their youth and Majnun wishes to marry Layla.
-Layla's brother, Tabrez, would not let her shame the family name by marrying Majnun.
-Tabrez and Majnun quarreled and, stricken with madness over Layla, Majnun murdered Tabrez.
-Word reached the village and Majnun was arrested.
-He was sentenced to be stoned to death by the villagers.
-Layla could not bear it and agreed to marry another man if Majnun would be kept safe from harm in exile.
-Her terms were accepted and Layla got married, but her heart still longed for Majnun.
-Hearing this, Layla's husband rode with his men into the desert to find Majnun.
-Upon finding him, Layla's husband challenged Majnun to the death.
-The instant her husband's sword pierced Majnun's heart, Layla collapsed in her home.
-Layla and Majnun were buried next to each other as her husband and their fathers prayed to their afterlife.
-Myth has it that Layla and Majnun met again in heaven, where they loved forever.